-- No Russia clause: Obligation for exporters to contractually prohibit the re-export of certain sensitive goods and technology to Russia or for use in Russia, including: - Goods related to aviation, jet fuel (as listed in Annexes XI, XX and XXXV to Regulation (EU) No 833/2014); - o Firearms and ammunition as listed in Annex I to Regulation (EU) No 258/2012); and

-Goods on the Common High Priority list (list of prohibited dual-use goods and advanced technology items used in Russian military systems found on the battlefield in Ukraine or critical to the development, production or use of those systems).
+- New notification requirements for the transfer of funds out of the EU from EU entities directly or indirectly owned by more than 40% by Russians or entities established in Russia. - Ban on Russian nationals from owning, controlling or holding any posts on the governing bodies of the legal entities or bodies providing crypto-asset wallet, account or custody services to Russian persons and residents. - Extension of the existing prohibition on the provision of services to the provision of software for the management of enterprises and software for industrial design and manufacture to the Russian government or Russian companies. - No Russia clause (article 12g of Regulation (EU) No 833/2014): Obligation for EU operators exporting to third countries-other than the partner countries listed in Annex VIII to Regulation (EU) No 833/2014-to contractually prohibit the re-export of certain sensitive goods and technology to Russia or for use in Russia, including: - o Goods related to aviation, jet fuel (as listed in Annexes XI, XX and XXXV to Regulation (EU) No 833/2014); - o Firearms and ammunition as listed in Annex I to Regulation (EU) No 258/2012); and - o Goods on the Common High Priority list (list of prohibited dual-use goods and advanced technology items used in Russian military systems found on the battlefield in Ukraine or critical to the development, production or use of those systems).

-Council Decision (CFSP) 2024/746 of 23 February 2024 amending Decision 2014/512/CFSP concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, and Council Regulation (EU) 2024/745 of 23 February 2024 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine:35
+Council Decision (CFSP) 2024/746 of 23 February 2024 amending Decision 2014/512/CFSP concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, and Council Regulation (EU) 2024/745 of 23 February 2024 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine:40

-- Addition of 27 new entities to the list of persons and entities, set out in Annex IV to Decision 2014/512/CFSP, connected to Russia's military and industrial complex subject to tighter export restrictions regarding dual-use goods and technology, as well as goods and technology which might contribute to the technological enhancement of Russia's defence and security sector, including: - o 17 Russian companies involved in the development, production and supply of electronic components, particularly used in connection with drone production; - 4 companies registered in China and 6 others registered in Kazakhstan, India, Serbia, Thailand, Sri Lanka, and Türkiye, supporting indirectly Russia's military and industrial complex by trading such electronic components, including of EU-origin. - Addition of components for the development and production of unmanned aerial vehicles to the list of advanced technology items that may contribute to Russia's military and technological enhancement or to the development of its defence and security sector (Annex VII to Regulation 833/2014). - Further restrictions on exports of goods which contribute in particular to the enhancement of Russian industrial capabilities, such as electric transformers, static converters, inductors, and aluminium capacitors (Annex XXIII to Regulation 833/2014). - Addition of the United Kingdom to the list of partner countries (already including Norway, and Switzerland since the 12th package of sanctions on December 18, 2023) which apply a set of restrictive measures on imports of iron and steel from Russia and a set of import control measures that are substantially equivalent to those of the
+- Addition of 27 new entities to the list of persons and entities, set out in Annex IV to Decision 2014/512/CFSP, connected to Russia's military and industrial complex subject to tighter export restrictions regarding dual-use goods and technology, as well as goods and technology which might contribute to the technological enhancement of Russia's defence and security sector, including: - o 17 Russian companies involved in the development, production and supply of electronic components, particularly used in connection with drone production; - 4 companies registered in China and 6 others registered in Kazakhstan, India, Serbia, Thailand, Sri Lanka, and Türkiye, supporting indirectly Russia's military and industrial complex by trading such electronic components, including of EU-origin. - Addition of components for the development and production of unmanned aerial vehicles to the list of advanced technology items that may contribute to Russia's

-35 Council Decision (CFSP) 2024/746 of 23 February 2024 amending Decision 2014/512/CFSP concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, OJ L, 2024/746, 23.02.2024; and Council Regulation (EU) 2024/745 of 23 February 2024 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, OJ L, 2024/745, 23.02.2024.
+40 Council Decision (CFSP) 2024/746 of 23 February 2024 amending Decision 2014/512/CFSP concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, OJ L, 2024/746, 23.02.2024; and Council Regulation (EU) 2024/745 of 23 February 2024 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, OJ L, 2024/745, 23.02.2024.